igaray/name_pryer/README.md

 **pry** *transitive verb*

-1. to raise, move, or pull apart with a lever :  prize
+1. to raise, move, or pull apart with a lever: prize
 2. to extract, detach, or open with difficulty <pried the secret out of my sister>

 **pry** *noun*